Reachability and liveness in parametric timed automata: Liveness properties

 \begin{itemize} \item[$\Leftarrow$] Considering an integer valuation is also a rational-valued valuation, the result trivially holds. \item[$\Rightarrow$] Assume there exists a rational-valued parameter valuation~$\pval$ for which $\valuate{\A}{\pval}$ contains an infinite run passing infinitely often through locations of~$\somelocs$.
 Let $\pval'$ be the integer parameter valuation obtained from~$\pval$ as follows:

-From the monotonicity property of L/U-PTAs (\crefLemma{lemma:HRSV02:prop4.2}), if $\valuate{\A}{\pval}$ yields an infinite run passing infinitely often through locations of~$\somelocs$, then $\valuate{\A}{\pval'}$ does too. \end{itemize} Observe that this is not true for general PTAs: in \cref{figure:PTA:rational-but-not-integer}, there is an infinite run passing infinitely often through~$\loc_0$ iff $0 < \param < 1$; therefore, there exist rational-valued valuations satisfying the property, but no integer-valued valuation.
+From the monotonicity property of L/U-PTAs (Lemma~\ref{lemma:HRSV02:prop4.2}), if $\valuate{\A}{\pval}$ yields an infinite run passing infinitely often through locations of~$\somelocs$, then $\valuate{\A}{\pval'}$ does too. \end{itemize} Observe that this is not true for general PTAs: in \cref{figure:PTA:rational-but-not-integer}, there is an infinite run passing infinitely often through~$\loc_0$ iff $0 < \param < 1$; therefore, there exist rational-valued valuations satisfying the property, but no integer-valued valuation.

-Now, in~\cite[Theorem~8]{BlT09}, it is proved that the problem of the emptiness of the set of integer parameter valuations for which there exists an infinite run passing infinitely often through~$\somelocs$ is PSPACE-complete.
-This concludes the proof. \end{proof}

-{The cycle-existence-emptiness problem is \ForLongVersion{decidable and }PSPACE-complete for L/U-PTAs.} \begin{theorem} \theoremECemptinessLU{} \end{theorem} \begin{preuve} Let $\A$ be an L/U-PTA.
+Now, in~\cite[Theorem~8]{BlT09}, it is proved that the problem of the emptiness of the set of integer parameter valuations for which there exists an infinite run passing infinitely often through~$\somelocs$ is \textsc{PSpace}-complete.
+This concludes the proof. \end{proof} \begin{thm} The cycle-existence-emptiness problem is \ForLongVersion{decidable and }\textsc{PSpace}-complete for L/U-PTAs. \end{thm} \begin{proof} Let $\A$ be an L/U-PTA.
 The set of parameter valuations for which $\A$ has an infinite run is empty iff the set of parameter valuations for which $\A$ has an infinite run passing infinitely often through~$\Loc$ (where $\Loc$ denotes all locations of~$\A$) is empty.
-Hence we can directly apply our intermediate \crefLemma{lemma:BlT09:Theorem8} to conclude that this problem is decidable and PSPACE-complete. \end{preuve}
+Hence we can directly apply our intermediate Lemma~\ref{lemma:BlT09:Theorem8} to conclude that this problem is decidable and \textsc{PSpace}-complete. \end{proof}

-Without surprise\ForLongVersion{ (with the rule of thumb that any non-trivial problem for PTAs is undecidable)}, this problem becomes undecidable for general PTAs, even when bounded.
+Without surprise\ForLongVersion{ (with the rule of thumb that any non-trivial problem for PTAs is undecidable)}, this problem becomes undecidable for general PTAs, even when bounded. \begin{thm} The cycle-existence-emptiness problem is undecidable for (bounded) PTAs with at least 3~clocks and 1~parameter. \end{thm} \begin{proof} We reduce from the boundedness problem of a 2-counter machine, which is undecidable~\cite{Minsky67}.